 The committee convened an open executive session to consider S.J.
 Res.
 17, a joint resolution approving the reauthorization and renewal of import restrictions contained in the Burmese Freedom and Democracy Act of 2003.
-The committee also convened hearings and met in open executive sessions to consider the nominations of Ronald Kirk, to be U.S. Trade Representative; Miriam Sapiro to be a Deputy U.S. Trade Representative; Demetrios Marantis, to be a Deputy U.S. Trade Representative; Michael Punke, to be a Deputy U.S. Trade Representative; Islam Siddiqui, to be Chief Agricultural Negotiator in the Office of the U.S. Trade Representative; Lael Brainard, to be Under Secretary of the Treasury for International Affairs; and Charles Collyns, to be Assistant Secretary of the Treasury for International Finance.
+The committee also convened hearings and met in open executive sessions to consider the nominations of Ronald Kirk, to be U.S. Trade Representative; Miriam Sapiro to be a Deputy U.S. Trade Representative; Demetrios Marantis, to be a Deputy U.S. Trade Representative; Michael Punke, to be a Deputy U.S. Trade Representative; Michael Punke, to be a Deputy U.S. Trade Representative; Islam Siddiqui, to be Chief Agricultural Negotiator in the Office of the U.S. Trade Representative; Lael Brainard, to be Under Secretary of the Treasury for International Affairs; and Charles Collyns, to be Assistant Secretary of the Treasury for International Finance.